 B. Policy For The Implementation Of The Water Quality Objectives For Temperature

-The strategy for implementing the intrastate and interstate water quality objectives for temperature in the North Coast Region is set forth in the Policy Statement for Implementation of the Water Quality Objective for Temperature in the North Coast Region.
-The Regional Water Board shall address sources of elevated water temperature region-wide but on a case-by-case basis in the context of a given permit or other action as appropriate and necessary to reduce impairments and prevent further impairment.
+The strategy for implementing the intrastate and interstate water quality objectives for temperature in the North Coast Region is set forth in the Policy Statement for Implementation of the Water Quality Objective for Temperature in the North Coast Region (Temperature Policy).
+The North CoastRegional Water Board shall address sources of elevated water temperature region-wide but on a case-by-case basis in the context of a given permit or other action as appropriate and necessary to reduce impairments and prevent further impairment.

 The water quality objectives for temperature shall be implemented through a combination of riparian management and other temperature controls as appropriate in nonpoint source control programs; permits and waivers, grants and loans, and enforcement actions; support of restoration projects; and coordination with other agencies with jurisdiction over controllable factors that influence water temperature.
 Controllable water quality factors affecting water temperature include, but are not limited to, any anthropogenic activity which results in the removal of riparian vegetation that provides shade to a waterbody, sediment discharges, impoundments and other channel alterations, the reduction of instream summer flows, and the reduction of cold water sources.

-To attain and maintain the water quality objectives for temperature, the Regional Water Board and its staff will implement programs and collaborate with others in such a manner as to prevent, minimize, and mitigate temperature alterations associated with the following factors:
+To attain and maintain the water quality objectives for temperature, the North CoastRegional Water Board and its staff will implement programs and collaborate with others in such a manner as to prevent, minimize, and mitigate temperature alterations associated with the following factors: